vivekvaland21ast/SocialMedia5/README.md

 Users can reply to comments on posts, enabling threaded conversations and deeper engagement.

+### 18. Forgot Password
+Users can reset their password if they forget it by providing their email address.
+A reset password link will be sent to their email.

 ## Contributing

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve the project.